Information for applicants

 Our inventory consists of new and gently-used surplus equipment provided by our equipment donors.

-We accept instruments, glassware, and consumables that are commonly used in biology and chemistry labs.
+We accept instruments, glassware, and non-perishables that are commonly used in biology and chemistry labs.
 We focus on biology and chemistry exclusively because the majority of our equipment donors are pharmaceutical and biotech companies, as well as the manufacturers that sell to them.

 We do not solicit and rarely or never accept: